julionm/rust-studies/README.md

 - *duck typing*: if it walks like a duck and quacks like a duck, it must be a duck!
 - *static dispatch*: the compiler knows which function with which types you're calling in compile time
 - *dynamic dispatch*: with dynamic, the compiler will only know which calls you're doing in runtime, so the code generated when using *static* and when using *dynamic* are different, when *dynamic* the program will have to discover in runtime which methods are called
+- *RAII*: the type of memory management Rust uses, it's called *Resource Acquisition is Initialization*, when occurs an initialization the variable owns the resource, so when it goes out of scope, the variable is dropped and the memory freed

 ---